SURGroup/UQpy/source/samplemethods.rst

 STS Class
 ^^^^^^^^^^^

-Stratified sampling is a variance reduction sampling technique that aims to uniformly distribute the random samples to create a more space-filling design.
-The sample space is divided into a set of space-filling and disjoint regions, called strata and samples are generated inside each strata.
-[9]_

 The ``STS`` class is the parent class for stratified sampling.
 The various ``STS`` classes generate random samples from a specified probability distribution(s) using stratified sampling with strata specified by an object of one of the ``Strata`` classes.
+The ``STS`` class currently has three child classes - ``RectangularSTS``, ``VoronoiSTS``, and ``DelaunaySTS`` - corresponding to stratified sampling methods based rectangular, Voronoi, and Delaunay strata respectively.
+The following details these classes.

 Class Descriptions
 ^^^^^^^^^^^^^^^^^^^